zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 #### Basic authentication

-When using `client_secret_basic` on token or introspection endpoints, provide an `Authorization` header with a Basic auth value in the following form:
+When using `client_secret_basic` on the token or introspection endpoints, provide an `Authorization` header with a Basic auth value in the following form:

 ```markdown
 Authorization: "Basic " + base64( formUrlEncode(client_id) + ":" + formUrlEncode(client_secret) )